 As convenience goes, wireless charging can’t be beat.
 You simply drop your phone onto the charger and walk away.
 Gone is the headache of managing cables that inevitably break or get lost.

-Now that it’s a good time to go out and grab a stand or pad, we’ve tested some of the most popular models out there for both Android and iPhone, and discovered our favorites among the bunch.
+We’ve tested some of the most popular wireless chargers out there for both Android and iPhone, and picked our favorites from the bunch.
 Read on for our findings, and check back periodically for our latest updates.

 The best wireless charger for Android phones